Table of Contents

 • Helped over 95% of students achieve a B+ or in both English and History by delivering exam preparation and catch-up sessions

-According to the Office for National Statistics (ONS), tutors in the UK earn an average annual salary of £19,432.
+According to the UK Earnings Explorer provided by the Office for National Statistics (ONS), tutors in the UK earn an average annual salary of £19,432.

 Additionally, there are similar pay levels for both men and women in this type of role.